ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

   example.com._report._dmarc   IN   TXT    "v=DMARC1;"
 ~~~

-Intermediaries and other third parties should refer to the DMARC reporting documents
+Mediators and other third parties should refer to the DMARC reporting documents
 for the full details of this mechanism.

+_Tickets 47 and 53_

-###  Subdomain, Sampling, and Multiple Aggregate Report URIs {#subdomain-sampling-and-multiple-aggregate-report-uris}
+###  Subdomain and Multiple Aggregate Report URIs {#subdomain--and-multiple-aggregate-report-uris}

+_Tickets 85 and 109_

 The Domain Owner has implemented SPF and DKIM in a subdomain used for
 pre-production testing of messaging services.
-It now wishes to
+It now wishes to express
-request that participating receivers act to reject messages from this
-subdomain that fail to authenticate.
+a severity of concern for messages from this subdomain that fail to
+authenticate to indicate to participating receivers that use of this
+domain is not valid.

-_Tickets 47 and 53_
+_Tickets 47, 53, 85, and 109_

-As a first step, it will ask that failing messages be quarantined,
+As a first step, it will express that it considers to be suspicious
+messages using this subdomain that fail authentication.
+The goal here
-enabling examination of messages sent to mailboxes hosted by participating
+will be to enable examination of messages sent to mailboxes hosted by
+participating receivers as method for troubleshooting any existing
-receivers.
-Aggregate feedback reports will be sent to a mailbox within
+authentication issues.
+Aggregate feedback reports will be sent to
-the Organizational Domain, and to a mailbox at a third party selected
+a mailbox within the Organizational Domain, and to a mailbox at a third
-and authorized to receive same by the Domain Owner.
+party selected and authorized to receive same by the Domain Owner.

 The Domain Owner will accomplish this by constructing a policy record
 indicating that: